Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Examples💡

 Example 2: You have 4 different colored marbles: red, blue, green, and yellow.
 You want to arrange them in a row.
-How many different arrangements are possible?
-Solution: You can arrange them in 4!
-(4 factorial) ways, which is 4 x 3 x 2 x 1 = 24 ways.
+The number of different arrangements is 4!
+(4 factorial), which is 4 x 3 x 2 x 1 = 24.

 Common Mistakes to Avoid⚠️